 Rusty Dennis: What's the matter, never seen anyone from the planet Vulcan before?

-[after Rocky gave impressive speech on how Trojan War started]
+[after Rocky gave impressive speech on how the Trojan War started]

 Eric: That wasn't bad, Dennis.
 How about you tutor me?